MetalBunker/WashingBot/README.md

 ### License

-Read `LICENSE`
+- Read `LICENSE`

-We are in no way affiliated with DroidScript.
-Kudos to them!
+- We are in no way affiliated with DroidScript or Slack.
+Kudos to them for their great products!

-TODO: Review, add trademark, images, Slack, etc
+- We don't remember where we took the logo from, if you know please tell us!
+It's very nice :)